 The tenant advocate will stop bullying of tenants: support H1814

-This is the draft text prepared for testimony in support of H1814 before the Joint Committee on the Judiciary
+This is the draft text prepared for testimony in support of H1814 before the Joint Committee on the Judiciary on October 21, 2025.

-Thank you for your service, Chairs Lydia Edwards and Michael S. Day, and the members, and staff of the Joint Committee on the Judiciary.
+Thank you for your service, Chairs Lydia Edwards and Michael S. Day, and the members and staff of the Joint Committee on the Judiciary.

 I am Jerry Halberstadt, the Coordinator of the Stop Bullying Coalition.

-A major source of bullying is the failure of the housing provider to meet their obligation to assure the right of peaceful enjoyment and protection from bullying, mobbing, and harassment.
-Housing providers are not subject to effective oversight and accountability for this duty.
+A major source of bullying is the failure of the housing provider (landlord or local housing authority) to meet their legal obligation to assure the right of peaceful enjoyment and protection from bullying, mobbing, and harassment, an obligation and rights affirmed by the Office of the Attorney General and the Fair Housing Law.

 I am grateful for the ideas and support of the members and partners of our coalition.